• Project status: Active

 • You will then talk to a genetic counsellor to help decide if genetic testing is right for you/your child.

-• If you decide to participate, you/your child will provide a saliva sample for genetic testing.
+• If you decide to participate, you/your child will provide a saliva sample for genetic testing. the genetic test called next generation sequencing.
+This involves taking a saliva (spit) sample to look for changes in genes linked to hearing loss.

 • The genetic counsellor will contact you to talk about your/your child’s results.

-If the results show your child’s hearing loss is caused by a change in the otoferlin gene, we will invite you/your child to share your hearing and medical information and/or take part in hearing testing at The Royal Children’s Hospital approximately every six months for up to a maximum of five years.
-However, changes in the otoferlin gene are rare, so there is a good chance you/your child will not be invited to attend ongoing appointments.
+• If results show your child’s hearing loss is caused by a change in the otoferlin gene, we may invite you/your child to share hearing and medical information and/or take part in hearing tests at RCH approximately every six months for up to five years.

 Contact us